anujonthemove/Software-Engineering-Handbook/docs/python-machine-learning-template/index.md

     This template addresses these issues with the following features:

+    - **Pre-defined Project Structure**: 🗂️ The template provides a well-structured layout to store all your files, data, models, and other artifacts.
+This structure remains consistent throughout the project's life cycle, promoting cleanliness and organization.

     - **.gitignore**: 🛡️ A well-crafted .gitignore file ensures that unwanted files are not pushed to the remote repository.
-    - **Pre-defined Project Structure**: 🗂️ The template provides a structured layout to store all your files, data, models, and other artifacts.
-This structure remains consistent throughout the project's life cycle, promoting cleanliness and organization.